Macquarie University Faculty of Science and Engineering: Faculty Departments and Centres

 The Faculty of Science is divided into separate Departments which focus on specific fields of science for research and education purposes.
 The Excellence in Research for Australia initiative, as part of the Australian Research Council, has recognised several departments in the Faculty for "outstanding performance well above world standard" in the fields of Earth Sciences, Physical Sciences, Environmental Sciences, Biological Sciences, and Psychology and Cognitive Sciences.
 Centres, also referred as Research Centres, under the Faculty of Science are at the forefront of research in the university and focus on significant and emerging fields in science.

-The Faculty encompasses nine departments and twenty-one centres:
+The Faculty encompasses four schools, 2 research departments, and thirteen research centres.